pcraster/pcraster/documentation/pcraster_manual/sphinx/op_kinematic.rst

 This is an experimental implementation of the numerical solutions of the kinematic wave equations.
-The stability and accuracy of the equations can not be gauranteed under all circumstances.
+The stability and accuracy of the equations can not be guaranteed under all circumstances.